A Levine-Tristram invariant for knotted tori: Examples and comparison with

 \section{Examples and comparison with $\lfo(X,T,\alpha)$}

-We compute the \TL\ invariant for two constructions of embedded tori.
-The first is a construction using branched covers of a knot, and the second comes from taking a non-trivial circle bundle over a $3$-manifold.
-Along with the product case, these were also treated in Echeverria's paper~\cite{echeverria:tori}, providing us with a point of comparison.
+We compute the \TL\ invariant for three constructions of embedded tori.
+The first two come from the mapping torus of the $n$-fold branched cover of a knot.
+In this mapping torus, we can consider the torus swept out by the fixed point set of the covering transformation, or alternatively the torus swept out by an invariant knot disjoint from the fixed point set.
+The third comes from taking a non-trivial circle bundle over a $3$-manifold.
+Along with the product case, the first and last of these constructions were treated in Echeverria's paper~\cite{echeverria:tori}.
+As verified more generally in~\cite{ma:signature}, the answers we get agree with those in~\cite{echeverria:tori}.